RiP3rQ/Budget-tracking-pwa/README.md

 # 📲📈 Budget-Tracking-PWA 🏦

 ## Description
 A simple and modern, feature-rich Progressive Web Application for personal finance management and budget tracking.
+Made for college purposes only.

 ## Tech stack